Main content

-In the second of her five essays asking what it is that connects the soul and music so powerfully, Catherine Coldstream recounts how in pursuit of transcendence she was carried away by the mysticism of both classical western music and the Roman Catholic church.
+In her second essay asking what it is that connects the soul and music so powerfully, Catherine Coldstream asks how music conveys meaning.

 Catherine Coldstream is best known for her memoir, Cloistered - an account of her 12 years as a Carmelite nun.
 But she is also an accomplished amateur musician.